 What Are The NHS Problems People Are Facing?

 There are numerous NHS complaints in every field in health care, and dental care is no exception.
 Many people have NHS complaints about the dental care they are given.
 Although the complaints are many, they can be grouped into three super categories: no equitable dental care, no affordable dental care, and long waiting times for appointments.

 1- No Equitable Dental Care

 To maintain proper healthcare, efficiency can’t be separated from equity.
-However, many NHS complaints involve issues with lack of equity.
-Any dental complaint due to lack of equity may create social problems in addition to individual health disorders.
-Once everyone in the society receives equitable dental care regardless of their ethnic and gender background, color, religion…etc., the population becomes healthier, and it yields better outcomes.
+However, many NHS complaints involve issues with a lack of equity.
+Any dental complaint due to a lack of equity may create social problems in addition to individual health disorders.
+Once everyone in society receives equitable dental care regardless of their ethnic and gender background, color, religion…etc., the population becomes healthier, and it yields better outcomes.

 2- No Affordable Dental Care

 Healthcare is getting more and more expensive.
 A lot of people are complaining about dental care that lacks affordability.
 61% of the people think that NHS dental care is expensive, according to Healthwatch.
 Therefore, it is not surprising that many patients have difficulty paying for NHS dental care.
 In fact, some of them just avoid getting dental treatment since they cannot afford private dental care, either.